 Gemstones, in particular, can damage each other so always store in separate compartments or separate bags.
 Keep your gemstone jewellery somewhere dry, with low humidity.
 Certain coloured stones, such as emeralds and opal need to be stored away from direct sunlight as they can crack if they are allowed to become too dry.

-For more specific information on gem characteristics and care go to our Gemstone Guide
+For more specific information on individual gem characteristics and care go to or gemstone guide.

 Cultured pearls are formed inside oysters.
 As they are of organic origin they are particularly susceptible to damage and should be treated with care.
 Apply perfume and hairspray and leave a few minutes before putting on pearls to reduce damage.
 Everyday wear and the natural constituents of your skin can have a detrimental effect on the silk used to thread your cultured pearls.
 Get them checked regularly to see if they need restrung.